DukeAstar/DT_ListNav/README.md

  * `iIndex` - index on which the filter is applied ( it starts at 0) .
  * `sIdList` - id for div of listnav.
  * `sWrapperClass` - class for wrapper container.
+ * `fRetreiveFirstLetters` - function which return an array with first letters use with bServerSide  = true.
+ * `sAllWord` - Translate the 'all' word in your language if you need.
+ * `sLetterClass` - class used for letters.
+ * `sLetterDisabledClass` - class used for letters not found.

 Contributing
 ============